-Care plans viewed detailed person-centred interventions and staff were very familiar with residents' needs and social histories.
 Activities provided were varied, interesting and informed by residents' interests, preferences and capabilities.
-The centre had an activities co-ordinator responsible for providing and co-ordinating activities in the centre.
-The inspector observed group activities taking place in the morning and afternoon on the day of inspection.
-Residents enjoyed daily group exercises, bingo, knitting and baking, and particularly enjoyed live music which was provided six days a week in the centre.
+The centre had two activities co-ordinators responsible for providing activities in the centre and the inspector observed group activities taking place in the morning and afternoon on the day of inspection.
+The activities programme was displayed on all floors in the centre and residents' had a choice of attending three activities each day.
+For residents who could not attend group activities, one to one activities were provided.
+An interactive activities table was available for the residents.
+Residents enjoyed daily group activities such as exercise classes, bingo, art classes, flower arranging and particularly enjoyed live music sessions.
 Residents were observed going for walks outside of the centre with relatives.
-Visitors were observed coming in and out of the centre throughout the day and told the inspector that they were always welcome and were assured of the care provided.
-The centre had a rickshaw bike, residents told the inspector that they enjoyed trips around the grounds of the centre.
+The centre was close to a coffee shop and residents told the inspector that they enjoyed trips to the coffee shop with their visitors and would often meet other residents in the coffee shop.
 Residents were happy with the choice and frequency of activities and told the inspector that staff go out of their way to facilitate their requests and needs.
+Residents informed the inspector that a therapy dog visited the centre every Saturday and there was no restrictions on visiting family pets.
+The residents enjoyed their resident rabbit who was accomadated in the centres garden area.

 The centre maintained a register of restrictive practices in use in the centre.
-The use of bed rails had been kept to a minimum over the last three years reduced from seven in 2020 to two in 2022, and currently four bedrails in use.
-Movement sensor mats and sensor beams were in not use in the centre.
-Other examples of restrictive practices identified on the register included; low beds, falls injury prevention mats adjacent to the beds and the key-coded front door.
+The use of bed rails was low currently 2 of the 98 residents had bedrails in use.
+Movement sensor mats were used in the centre as a health and safety aid to alert staff of a resident's movement.
+Other examples of restrictive practices identified on the register included; wander guard bracelets, falls injury prevention mats adjacent to the beds, safe keeping of cigarettes and lighters, and the key-coded front door.
 There was evidence of alternatives trialled, including the duration of the trail and of safety risk assessments performed prior to applying any restrictive device.
 Consent was always sought for restrictive devices and the GP and family were also involved in the decision making whenever the resident was unable to participate in this process.
 There was ongoing safety monitoring in place for all restrictive devices in line with centre's policy and the national policy.
 Restrictive practices were monitored daily and the centre had undertaken to reduce or eliminate restrictive practices where possible.